pakrym/pipelines/pipelines.md

 Our server now handles partial messages, and it uses pooled memory to reduce overall memory consumption.
 Now we need to tackle the throughput.
 A common pattern used to increase the throughput is to decouple the reading and processing logic.
 This lets us consume buffers from the `Socket` as they become available without letting the parsing of those buffers stop us from reading more data.
 This introduces a couple problems though:
 - We need 2 loops, one that reads from the socket and one that processing buffers and performs the parsing logic.
 - We need a way to signal the parsing logic when data becomes available.
-- Memory management logic is now spread across 2 different pieces of code, the code that rents from the buffer pool is reading from the socket and the code that returns from the buffer pool is the parsing logic.
 - We need to decide what happens if the loop reading from the socket is "too fast".
 We need a way to throttle the reading loop if the parsing logic can't keep up.
+- We need to make sure things are thread safe.
+We're not sharing a set of buffers between the reading loop and the parsing loop and those run independently on different threads.
+- Memory management logic is now spread across 2 different pieces of code, the code that rents from the buffer pool is reading from the socket and the code that returns from the buffer pool is the parsing logic.
+- We need to be extremely careful with how we return buffers after the parsing logic is done with them.
+If we're not careful, it's possible that we return a buffer that's still being written into by the reading logic.

 ```C#